gerritjvv/tcp-driver/README.md

                       driver
                       io-f
                       10000)]
-        ;;use ret-msg to make it clear thta io-f return value via tcp-driver/send-f ret-msg))))
+        ;;use ret-msg to make it clear that io-f return value via tcp-driver/send-f ret-msg))))

 ;;write hi message and read the response from the echo server